omdv/dirac/README.md

   ![Multi-File Batching](https://www.dirac.run/static/images/multi_function_read.png)
 - **High-Bandwidth Context**: Optimized context curation keeps the agent lean and fast, ensuring the LLM always has the most relevant information without wasting tokens.
 - **Autonomous Tool Use**: Dirac can read/write files, execute terminal commands, use a headless browser, and more - all while keeping you in control with an approval-based workflow.
+- **Skills & AGENTS.md**: Customize Dirac's behavior with project-specific instructions using `AGENTS.md` files.
+It also seamlessly picks up Claude's skills by automatically reading from `.ai`, `.claude`, and `.agents` directories.
+- **Native Tool Calling Only**: To ensure maximum reliability and performance, Dirac exclusively supports models with native tool calling enabled.
+(Note: MCP is not supported).

 ## 📦 Installation